derdon/sunpy/doc/source/guide/tutorial.rst

 1. Maps
 -------
-Maps are the primary data type in SunPy they are spatially and / or temporally aware data arrays.
+Maps are the primary data type in SunPy.
+They are spatially and / or temporally aware data arrays.
 There are types of maps for a 2D image, a time series of 2D images or 1D spectra or 2D spectrograms.
 Making a map of your data is the normally the first step in using SunPy to work with your data.